w3f/polkadot-wiki/docs/maintain/maintain-guides-how-to-nominate-polkadot.md

 As the minimum active bond is a dynamic value, it can make your nomination inactive when the threshold goes above your bonded balance.
 Hence, to be eligible to earn rewards while nominating, you would need to stake a much higher balance than the minimum active bond.

-Nomination pools are a way to participate to staking and earn rewards starting from 1 DOT.
-The pools are different from custodial solutions because they are native of Polkadot, they are fully decentralized and they are a non-custodial solution.
-Pool members do not have to choose validators and thus do not have to constantly monitor validators' performance.
-So, in a way, pools are more a set-and-forget action than being a nominator.
-The pool creator will do the nominator for you in exchange of a fee.
+Nomination pools are a way to participate in staking with as little as 1 DOT and earn staking rewards.
+Nomination pools differ from custodial solutions (like staking through central exchanges) because they are non-custodial, native to Polkadot's protocol, permissionless, transparent, and run in a decentralized way by the community.
+Before joining a nomination pool, you must ensure that the pool is earning rewards and nominating the validators that match your preferences.
+Participating in pools is more of a set-and-forget action than nominating by yourself.
+It is worth noting that it is the pool operator that maintains the list of validators nominated by the pool, and so, in a way, you are trusting the pool operator to act in your best interests.
+However, it is advised to check the validators nominated by the pool from time to time and change the pool if necessary.

 ## Using the Polkadot Staking Dashboard